TaylorNg95/phase-1-project/README.md

-# Phase 1 Project
+# Stir Me a Cocktail
+See what you've got, and see what you can make!

+## Description
-This project allows users to select cocktail ingredients that they have or plan to buy.
-Based on this information, the program renders all possible drinks that the user can make with those given ingredients.
-This relies on TheCocktailDB API (https://www.thecocktaildb.com/api.php), particularly their alphabetized cocktail data (https://www.thecocktaildb.com/api/json/v1/1/search.php?f=a).
-Ingredients are housed within drink objects, so the program relies on the following steps:
+This single page application allows users to view and select various cocktail ingredients that they own or plan to buy.
+Based on these inputs, the program searches for all possible cocktails that the user can make and renders them to individual drink cards.
+Each drink card contains the drink name, image, and ingredients, as well as the corresponding measurements and instructions.
+Users have the option to edit their ingredients list and / or select all the ingredients to view all cocktail cards.

-    - Fetch the data with a recursive function (called 26 times) to get alphabetized drinks
-    - Load the drink objects into a global drinks array
-    - Load the ingredients within those drink objects into a global ingredients array (without repeat)
-    - Render the ingredients as alphabetized, clickable buttons on the home page
-    - Accept a user-based list of ingredients when the 'make me a drink' button is clicked
-    - Compare the user ingredients to those required to make each drink in the global drinks array
-    - Render the matching drinks and their details (image, name, ingredients, measurements, and instructions)
+## API
+This application utilizes TheCocktailDB API (https://www.thecocktaildb.com/api.php), particularly their alphabetized cocktail data (a.g. https://www.thecocktaildb.com/api/json/v1/1/search.php?f=a).
+TheCocktailDB is an external API that allows developers to use a test API key "1" during development or for educational use.